ronkow/python-for-data-practitioners/README.md

 ### INSTALLING PYTHON AND JUPYTERLAB

 In this tutorial, we will:
-- Download and run the Windows Installer from the official Python website at [https://www.python.org](https://www.python.org).
-This installation will install the latest version of Python and a software called pip, used for installing and uninstalling Python packages.
-It will also install an interactive IDE called IDLE (Integrated Development and Learning Environment).
+- Download the Windows Installer from the official Python website at [https://www.python.org](https://www.python.org), which we will use to install the Python interpreter and a software called pip, used for installing and uninstalling Python packages.
+The installer also includes an interactive IDE called IDLE (Integrated Development and Learning Environment).
 - Type and run Python code in IDLE.
 - Type and run Python code in Command Prompt.
 - Run a Python module in Command Prompt.